 “This study provides initial evidence that supplementary resveratrol improves memory performance in association with improved glucose metabolism and increased hippocampal FC in older adults.
 Our findings offer the basis for novel strategies to maintain brain health during aging.”

-Age related cognitive decline might seem scary and disheartening but you should not worry about it too much.
+Age-related cognitive decline might seem scary and disheartening.
+But you should not worry about it too much.
 If you are suffering from memory issues the first step is to talk to your doctor, who will perform some routine tests to make sure you are not suffering from something more serious.

-See you next time!
+Thanks for reading and see you next time!